SonicOriginalSoftware/daft/portal/README.md

 - in the web app framework portal, integrate the `artifact-repository` component that can be shared amidst all of the framework code repositories

-- add a sub-portal of the web app framework for tooling, integrate a `key-vault` specifically for that portal, along with the `code-repository`, `conductor`, and `issue-tracker` components
+- add a sub-portal of the web app framework for tooling, integrate a `safe` specifically for that portal, along with the `code-repository`, `conductor`, and `issue-tracker` components

 - add a sub-portal of the web app framework for resources and integrate the `code-repository`, `conductor`, and `issue-tracker` components